 Logistics is the act and process of proactively preparing and acquiring items and delivering at the right time at the designated points of need.
 In the ICRC, being a humanitarian organization, our logistics service puts those whom we intend to serve at the top of our action.

-In our Sudan delegation, the Logistics Department has 35 professionals in across key operational locations in Al Geneina, Nyala and Zalengei.
+In our Sudan delegation, the logistics department has 35 professionals across key operational locations in Al Geneina, Nyala and Zalengei.
 We have a regional warehouse in Al Fashir and our main warehouse is in Khartoum.

-How was the ICRC able to supply the medical needs of hospitals during the Khartoum protests despite the volatile security situation?
+How was the ICRC able to provide for the medical needs of hospitals during the Khartoum protests despite the volatile security situation?

 Our staff were wonderful and always managed to come to work, despite the restrictions and security concerns.

 We were able to provide medical items to hospitals during the demonstrations in Khartoum because we had anticipated that the security situation might impede movement and we, therefore, brought some of these items to our delegation.
 Our drivers were placed on standby as well for any eventuality.
-It turned out that SRCS was able to come to our delegation to pick up items designated for their use.
+It turned out that Sudan Red Cross Society (SRCS) was able to come to our delegation to pick up items designated for their use.
 Those hospitals that could not come and were located close to Bari picked up their own items from there since our warehouse is in the area.

-Our staff were wonderful and always managed to come to work, despite the restrictions and security concerns.
+Our staff was wonderful and always managed to come to work, despite the restrictions and security concerns.
 They exhibited the true spirit of humanitarianism.

 What role did the logistics department play during the seeds and tools distribution to 138,000 people in Darfur?